yousef19-meet/y2s18-html/README.md

 git clone <LINK-FROM-STEP-2>
 ```

+### 2. View hello.html in a web browser:
-### 2. Open the 'hello.html' file using a chrome, what do you see in the page?
+Open the 'hello.html' file using a Chrome, what do you see in the page?

+### 3. Make your first html page!
+Make your first html page!
-### 3. Open hello.html using sublime text, change it to be topic about you or a topic you like:
+1. Open hello.html using sublime text
+2. Change it to be topic about you or a topic you like, your page should have the following:
 - A header tag
 - Add/change title for your page
 - A body tag